shansh0201/SchoolProjects/README.md

 # SchoolProjects
-projects done in master programme
+DS and/or ML projects done during master programme